-Home » Art » Art techniques » How to Make Marbled Christmas Ornaments with Paint
+Home » Art » Art techniques » How To Make Marbled Paint Christmas Ornaments

-DIY marbled ornaments are beautiful and unique with their distinctive, colorful swirl pattern.
-While there are techniques for marbleized ornaments that use nail polish, oil based paint, craft paint and alcohol inks to make DIY marbled Christmas ornaments, this technique uses a much less toxic craft marbling paint , ball ornaments and a special medium to make the marble effect on the ornaments.
-Using this easy DIY technique you can make beautiful water marbled ornaments that have a watercolor look to make Christmas decor, deck your Christmas tree or give as a gift.
+DIY marbled Paint ornaments are beautiful and unique with their distinctive, colorful swirl pattern.
+Water marbling can be adapted to all kinds of surfaces to create a beautiful pattern to create an effect almost like hydro-dipping.
+While there are techniques for marbleized ornaments that use nail polish, oil based paint, craft paint and alcohol inks to make DIY marbled Christmas ornaments, this technique uses a much less toxic craft marbling paint, ball ornaments and a special medium to make the marble effect on the ornaments.
+Using this easy DIY technique you can make beautiful water marbled ornaments that have a watercolor look to make December Christmas decor, deck your Christmas tree or give as a gift.

 supplies for water marbling